anitagraser/QGIS-Processing-tools/README.md

 Some tools depend on scipy.
 If you use the OSGeo4W installer, install python-scipy from the lib section in Advanced installation.

+Some spatial statistics tools depend on PySAL.
+If you use the OSGeo4W installer, follow the instructions in http://anitagraser.com/2014/07/13/installing-pysal-for-osgeo4w/ to install this dependency.

 To install tools developed for Processing and QGIS 2.x, copy them into

 ```